bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: @pcwalton</div>

 **Bevy 0.12** now imports the second UV map (`TEXCOORD1` or `UV1`) if it is defined in glTF files and exposes it to shaders.
 Conventionally this is often used for lightmap UVs.
-This was an often requested feature and it unlocks lightmapping scenarios (both in custom user shaders and in upstream Bevy).
+This was an often requested feature and it unlocks lightmapping scenarios (both in custom user shaders and in future Bevy releases).

 ## Simplify Parallel Iteration Method